thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 - the full text of the future work document will not be included, and therefore not available for search or display.

-General overview of the architecture.
+General overview:

 ![](0000_future_work/architecture.png)

+## Chaos Mitigation

+Some strategies to mitigate the chaos of unstructured text fields
+- Create documentation that describes the allowed values and what they're used for.
+- Automatically generate part of that documentation page from the values found in the future work front matter sections.
+- Have the tool that generates the central data file, also do sanity checking on the data and fail the build for invalid values.
+- Cap the number of tags / skills a document can contain and fail the build if it goes over that max.
+Ten skill and ten tags should be enough.

 # Drawbacks

 Having free form text powering downstream applications that require structured information is has some downsides.
-It requires human oversight to make sure the values are uniform and don't become chaotic.
+- It requires human oversight to make sure the values are uniform and don't become chaotic.
-Getting humans to adopt a structured process requires training and cognitive load.
+- Getting humans to adopt a structured process requires training and cognitive load.

 # Rationale and alternatives